ambanum/pariscall.international/_includes/pages/texts/en/case-studies/principle-3.md

-### The Transatlantic Commission on Election Integrity (TCEI) helps advancing solutions to protect the integrity of democratic elections
+### Protecting the integrity of democratic elections: The Transatlantic Commission on Election Integrity (TCEI) helps advancing solutions

 Election interference is a major threat to the universal right of people to take part in the democratic process.
 Still, democratic governments and technology companies around the world are scrambling to meet the challenges of the latest election meddling tactics and technologies.
 This is a global phenomenon, with instances of election interference seen in countries from Mexico to North-Macedonia, Ukraine to Kenya, Taiwan to Turkey.